Loading...

 Mindful Eating

-Eat slowly and mindfully to give your body time to process the food and recognize satiety cues.
+Eat slowly and mindfully to give your body time to process and manage the influx of glucose better.

 healthspan-mbl